The-OpenROAD-Project/OpenROAD/src/ICeWall/doc/README.md

 ## Introduction

-ICeWall is a utility to place IO cells around the periphery of a design, and associate th eIO cells with those present in the netlist of the design.
+ICeWall is a utility to place IO cells around the periphery of a design, and associate the IO cells with those present in the netlist of the design.

 Additional data is required to define the IO cells in the library over and above that specified in the LEF description. e.g.
 * Define the orientation of IO cells on each side
-* Allow different cell types to be used for the same type of signal depending upin which side of the die the IO cell is to be placed on.
+* Allow different cell types to be used for the same type of signal depending upon which side of the die the IO cell is to be placed on.
 Technologies that require the POLY layer to be aligned in the same direction across the whole die require different cell variants for left/right edges and top/bottom edges
 * Define the pins that connect through the sides of the pad cells by abutment
 * Define cells that are used as breaker cells around the padring, defining the signals that they break.
 * Define the filler cells and corner cells to be used.